 Fortunately, there is a non-GMO monk fruit sweetener out there called Lakanto.
 Like many monk fruit sweeteners, it contains erythritol.
 Why is erythritol so common in monk fruit sweeteners?
 It seems that the mogrosides in monk fruit are so powerful that they need an additive to tone them down.
 You also see erythritol in some stevia preparations as well.

 The Bottom Line

 We believe monk fruit and stevia are two of the safer sweeteners out there.
 Ideally, we’d like for you to avoid ALL sweeteners but if that’s not doable, these are the sweeteners we recommend.
-We can’t recommend artificial sweeteners, like Splenda, Aspartame etc., because studies show these sweeteners appear to destroy healthy gut bacteria.
+We don’t suggest that you use artificial sweeteners, like Splenda, Aspartame etc., because studies show these sweeteners appear to destroy healthy gut bacteria.